DataDog/browser-sdk/packages/rum/README.md

 })
 ```

-### Browser RUM and Browser Premium sampling configuration
+### Browser and Browser Premium sampling configuration

 This feature requires the RUM Browser SDK v3.6.0+.

 When a session is created, RUM tracks it as either:

 - [**Browser RUM**][11]: Only sessions, views, actions, and errors are collected.
 Calls to `startSessionReplayRecording()` are ignored.
-- [**Browser Premium**][11]: Everything from Browser RUM is collected, including resources, long tasks, and replay recordings.
+- [**Browser Premium**][11]: Everything from Browser is collected, including resources, long tasks, and replay recordings.
 To collect replay recordings, call `startSessionReplayRecording()`.

 Two initialization parameters are available to control how the session is tracked:

 - `sampleRate` controls the percentage of overall sessions being tracked.
 It defaults to `100%`, so every sessions is tracked by default.
 - `premiumSampleRate` is applied **after** the overall sample rate, and controls the percentage of sessions tracked as Browser Premium.
 It defaults to `100%`, so every sessions is tracked as Browser Premium by default.

-To track 100% of your sessions as Browser RUM:
+To track 100% of your sessions as Browser:

 ```
 datadogRum.init({